kazurayam/visualtestinginks-gradle-plugin/docs/userguide.md

 You want to create `%TheProject%\build.gradle` file.
 The content should be as follows:

 ```
 plugins {
   id "com.github.kazurayam.visualtestinginks" version "0.1.21"
 }
-vt.version = '1.17.1'
+vt.version = '1.17.3'
 ```

 The Gradle Plugin `com.github.kazurayam.visualtestinginks` is shared at https://plugins.gradle.org/plugin/com.github.kazurayam.visualtestinginks.
-The latest version as of

-8th of May 2020 is `1.17.1`

-but it may change in future.
+The latest version of the plugin as of 16th of June 2020 is `0.1.21` but it may change in future.
 Please specify the lastest version of the time.

-The line of `vt.version = ...` specifies the version of *VisualTestingInKatalonStudio* project shared at https://github.com/kazurayam/VisualTestingInKatalonStudio/releases.
+The line of `vt.version = ...` is most important.
+This specifies the version of *VisualTestingInKatalonStudio* project.
+Please check https://github.com/kazurayam/VisualTestingInKatalonStudio/releases to find out the most up-to-date version.

 A working example of `build.gradle` file in a Katalon Studio project is here: https://github.com/kazurayam/visualtestinginks-gradle-plugin-test-application/blob/master/build.gradle .